Hexagram 38 · ䷥

 The dragged-back wagon shows improper position; good end comes from meeting the hard.

-Isolated through opposition, one meets a like-minded man with whom one can associate in good faith.
-Even though there is danger, there is no blame.
+Isolated through opposition, One meets a like-minded man With whom one can associate in good faith.
+Despite the danger, no blame.

 Small Image